-ReelwUrld fosters a culture of action-takers by empowering audiences to treat their characters with the same reverence as their favorite characters from their favorite shows and movies.
+ReelwUrld fosters a culture of action-takers by empowering audiences to treat themselves with the same reverence as their favorite characters from movies and shows.

 Our core belief: By inviting the audience into the movie-making process, we shrink the gap between story and impact.

 What we do: We are the process for receiving knowledge and inspiration from a movie and actually doing something with it in the real world.

 Why we do it: Most people do nothing when they're inspired by a movie.
 How do we get them to act in the real world?
 Put them in the movie.

 We average ~1 new a hero a day on the app and their hero profile videos prove they are ready to embody the POSITIVITY and CHANGE they want to see in the world.
 Our CEO Jan writes about why there isn't more positivity in modern entertainment and the model that can change that here.

 We've teamed up with WarnerMedia's Urban Action showcase to host an action scene remake competition.
 Finalists will have their scene screened at the AMC theater in Times Square NYC in November to a panel of martial arts icons and action filmmakers.